-The HCCF accepts grant applications from non-profit organizations serving Henry County. *Grants are not made to individuals.
+The HCCF accepts grant applications from non-profit organizations serving Henry County.
+If you received funding during the Spring 2022 cycle your organization is not eligible for 2022’s Fall Grant Cycle. *Grants are not made to individuals.

-Important Note: All HCCF grant applications are now online through Community Force.
+Important Note: All HCCF grant applications are now online through Foundant Technologies.

 Donors create funds designated to provide support for a particular purpose, program, or institution.
 Examples would include charitable organizations in Henry County and several community parks departments.
 As a community foundation, the Henry County Community Foundation addresses the broad needs in Henry County which include, but are not limited to, the following five categories: